SigridZhangSY/homework-zhangsiyue/basic/rich/rich-1/README.md

 6. waitBuildResponseHandler should return null after execute no at empty  -5min 3min

-14. pay fee when go to other estate -7min
+14. pay fee when go to other estate -7min 10min

+15. should pay fee when roll to other estate -5min

 13. waitCommandHandler status should return waitCommandHandler after execute sell command  -7min